opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 ## Modifying the YAML file settings for multiple data sources

-This tutorial uses a preconfigured data source and index pattern, and you aren’t required to configure settings.
-However, configuration requirements must be addressed to enable the multiple data sources feature, as Dashboards is configured in the cluster settings and the multiple data sources feature is disabled by default.
-To enable it, you need to edit the configuration file and then restart the cluster.
+This tutorial uses a preconfigured data source and index pattern for which you aren’t required to configure settings.
+However, you'll need to enable the multiple data sources feature, as it is disabled by default.
+To enable it, edit the configuration file and then restart the cluster.

 To enable multiple data sources: